 - We will REVIEW our police department’s use of force policies.

 - We will ENGAGE a diverse segment of our community in our review.

 - We will REPORT the findings of our review to the community and ask for feedback.

 Read about a related Cary initiative, the Human Relations, Inclusion, and Diversity Task Force, which was approved by Town Council on June 11, 2020.

-Staff is developing a framework to support this effort.
-Cary has hired Inga Kennedy of Planners for Environmental Quality to assist with the external communications efforts associated with the Pledge.
+The internal work team consists of employees from several departments and is complemented by Inga Kennedy of Planners for Environmental Quality to assist with the external communications efforts associated with the Pledge.
 Kennedy and her team specialize in effective outreach with minority communities.

 Cary Police Department

 The nationally accredited Cary Police Department partners with the community to protect life and property via geographic policing districts to help ensure Cary remains one of the nation’s safest cities.
 Services includes Police Records, Traffic Safety and School Resource Officer teams as well as a Criminal/Juvenile Investigations Division. operates the Emergency Communications Center (911); provides Animal Control services; leads Project PHOENIX (Promoting Healthy Occupancy through Education, Networking and Information exchange).